Kanomble/celery_blast/README.md

 E.g. creation of blast project directories or specific setting files, such as the snakemake configuration file.

 ## TODO
+- [ ] refactor entrez query for one way blast remote searches
+- [ ] deletion of taxonomic nodes
+- [ ] interface for the CDD domain search
+- [ ] separate download buttons for phylogenies and multiple sequence alignments within the external tools website
 - [ ] database statistics progress bar
 - [ ] duplicate entries in CDD result dataframe for bokeh plot - due to different assemblies - maybe too much info
 - [ ] gunicorn --timeout setting